-When interferon beta-1b (doses ranging from 0.028 to 0.42 mg/kg/day) was administered to pregnant rhesus monkeys throughout the period of organogenesis (gestation days 20 to 70), a dose-related abortifacient effect was observed.
+When interferon beta-1b (doses ranging from 0.028 to 0.42 mg/kg/day) was administered to pregnant rhesus monkeys throughout the period of organogenesis (gestation days 20 to 70), a dose-related increase in the incidence of abortion was observed.
 The low-effect dose is approximately 3 times the recommended human dose of 0.25 mg on a body surface area (mg/m2) basis.
 A no-effect dose for embryo-fetal developmental toxicity in rhesus monkeys was not established.

-The specific activity of Extavia is approximately 32 million international units (IU)/mg interferon beta-lb.
-Each vial contains 0.3 mg of interferon beta-lb.
+The specific activity of Extavia is approximately 32 million international units (IU)/mg interferon beta-1b.
+Each vial contains 0.3 mg of interferon beta-1b.
 The unit measurement is derived by comparing the antiviral activity of the product to the World Health Organization (WHO) reference standard of recombinant human interferon beta.
 Mannitol, USP and Albumin (Human), USP (15 mg each/vial) are added as stabilizers.

 Mechanism of Action

-The mechanism of action of Extavia (interferon beta-1b) in patients with multiple sclerosis is unknown.
+The mechanism of action of Extavia (interferon beta-1b) in patients with MS is unknown.

 Interferon beta-1b receptor binding induces the expression of proteins that are responsible for the pleiotropic bioactivities of interferon beta-1b.
 A number of these proteins (including neopterin, β2-microglobulin, MxA protein, and IL-10) have been measured in blood fractions from interferon beta-1b-treated patients and interferon beta-1b-treated healthy volunteers.
-Immunomodulatory effects of interferon beta-1b include the enhancement of suppressor T cell activity, reduction of pro-inflammatory cytokine production, down-regulation of antigen presentation, and inhibition of lymphocyte trafficking into the central nervous system.
-It is not known if these effects play an important role in the observed clinical activity of interferon beta-1b in multiple sclerosis (MS).
+Immunomodulatory effects of interferon beta-1b include the enhancement of suppressor T-cell activity, reduction of pro-inflammatory cytokine production, down-regulation of antigen presentation, and inhibition of lymphocyte trafficking into the central nervous system.
+It is not known if these effects play an important role in the observed clinical activity of interferon beta-1b in MS.

 Because serum concentrations of interferon beta-1b are low or not detectable following subcutaneous administration of 0.25 mg or less of interferon beta-1b, pharmacokinetic information in patients with MS receiving the recommended dose of interferon beta-1b is not available.

-Following single and multiple daily subcutaneous administrations of 0.5 mg interferon beta-1b to healthy volunteers (N=12), serum interferon beta-1b concentrations were generally below 100 IU/mL.
-Peak serum interferon beta-1b concentrations occurred between one to eight hours, with a mean peak serum interferon concentration of 40 IU/mL.
+Following single and multiple daily subcutaneous administrations of 0.5 mg interferon beta-1b to healthy volunteers (N = 12), serum interferon beta-1b concentrations were generally below 100 units/mL.
+Peak serum interferon beta-1b concentrations occurred between 1 to 8 hours, with a mean peak serum interferon concentration of 40 units/mL.
 Bioavailability, based on a total dose of 0.5 mg interferon beta-1b given as two subcutaneous injections at different sites, was approximately 50%.

-Following every other day subcutaneous administration of 0.25 mg interferon beta-1b in healthy volunteers, biologic response marker levels (neopterin, β2- microglobulin, MxA protein, and the immunosuppressive cytokine, IL-10) increased significantly above baseline six-twelve hours after the first interferon beta-1b dose.
+Following every-other-day subcutaneous administration of 0.25 mg interferon beta-1b in healthy volunteers, biologic response marker levels (neopterin, β2-microglobulin, MxA protein, and the immunosuppressive cytokine, IL-10) increased significantly above baseline 6 to 12 hours after the first interferon beta-1b dose.
 Biologic response marker levels peaked between 40 and 124 hours and remained elevated above baseline throughout the seven-day (168-hour) study.
-The relationship between serum interferon beta-1b levels or induced biologic response marker levels and the clinical effects of interferon beta-1b in multiple sclerosis is unknown.
+The relationship between serum interferon beta-1b levels or induced biologic response marker levels and the clinical effects of interferon beta-1b in MS is unknown.

 Drug Interaction Studies